 Get help from a licensed financial professional.
 This service is free of charge.

 Frequently Asked Questions

-Chronic care is ongoing medical care provided to individuals with chronic or long-term health conditions that require management over an extended period of time.
+Chronic Care is ongoing medical Care provided to individuals with chronic or long-term health conditions requiring extended management.

 What is the difference between long-term Care and acute Care?

 Long-term Care supports individuals who can’t perform daily activities due to chronic conditions or aging, often in non-hospital settings.
 Acute Care offers short-term, intensive treatment for severe medical conditions, typically in hospitals, aiming to stabilize or cure the patient.

 Are chronic Care and Long-term Care the same?

 No, chronic Care and Long-term Care are not the same.
 Chronic Care is managing and treating chronic diseases or persistent or long-lasting conditions, such as diabetes or heart disease.
 Long-term Care, on the other hand, provides support for individuals who cannot perform basic activities of daily living due to aging, disability, or illness and may include both medical and non-medical services, such as bathing or meal preparation.
 While those with chronic diseases might need long-term Care, the terms address different aspects of Care.